 1.6 m setback has been allocated by the city as a prerequisite for future road widening.
 The city requires driveway access from the rear lane.
-A 0.6 m high retaining wall runs the length of the west property line to allow for drainage to be maintained on site.
 There are no other significant restraints that will influence site design.

 G3.
 Private and semi-private open spaces should be designed to optimize solar access (see Figure G3).